goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

 ### search

-Use the `search` attribute to get items to find items with a title and descrption containing the keywords you specify.
+Use the `search` attribute to get items to find items with a title and description containing the keywords you specify.

 #### Example: